tigershen23/tigerthinks/_posts/2018-05-13-how-to-american.md

 date_finished: 2018-04-29
 goodreads_url: "https://www.goodreads.com/book/show/37814186-how-to-american"
 image: /books/how-to-american.jpg
-summary: "Fantastic and relatable storytelling about the Asian-American experience and life in general from one of my new favorite people."
+summary: "Fantastic and relatable storytelling about the Asian-American experience for someone who rejects the lawyer/doctor/engineer career path."
 ---

 *TL;DR*: Love this story.
 Would never have the balls to do some of the stuff he did.
 Super happy for his success chasing his dreams